Big Easy Queens: Production

 Big Easy Queens was conceived through the collaboration of director/co‑producer Erynn Dalton and drag performer Eric Swanson (Miss Bouvèé), whose character Minnie was central to the project.
 The two connected over their shared performance backgrounds and Michigan roots, and swiftly moved from conversation to creative action, transforming the project into a feature within a year, shot over just ten days on a microbudget in South Florida.

 The screenplay, written by Robert Leleux, leans into a film-noir, Southern-gothic tone inspired by drag-theater theatricality and classic noir structures.
 The set design, which was inspired by the New Orleans’ French Quarter, leans heavily into neon sleaze, blood-streaked alleys, and smoky voodoo dens, creating an atmosphere both outrageous and immersive.
 The visual palette and practical effects echo classic B-movie aesthetics, while the musical numbers, which were scored by Geoffrey Short and Adam Michael Tilford, inject bursts of theatricality.
 The film's aesthetic is deliberately over-the-top, with prosthetics, zombies, and elaborate drag costumes taking center stage.

 Much of the camp energy comes from its ensemble cast, led by Eric Swanson as Minnie Bouvèé, Benjamin Shaevitz as Mimi Bouvèé-Truve, and Jennifer McClain as the deranged Poodles Makenzie.
 Mimi was originally supposed to be the twin sister of Minnie, but crew realized that it would be a lot of work and editing, and Mimi had already become her own character.
 Miss Bouvèé then reached out the actor, drag queen, and tap dancing icon Suzie Toot (Benjamin Shaevitz) to come read for the role of Mimi.
 And just after their first read, Suzie fell inlove and was obsessed with Mimi.
 The team also tapped well-known drag performer Varla Jean Merman for the role of Irlene, adding cult star power.
 Behind the scenes, Don D’Arminio, Steven O. Evans, and Matthew Darren were among the main producers helping bring the bizarre vision to life.
 Though created on a modest indie budget, the production maximized its resources to craft a film that celebrates excess in every form; stylistically, narratively, and musically.

-Additionally, production details from coverage by LRM Online confirm Dalton’s background in stage horror and note that this feature marked Miss Bouvèé’s first film acting role, transitioning from cabaret to leading a genre-bending cinematic narrative.
+Additionally, production details from coverage by LRM Online confirm Dalton's background in stage horror and note that this feature marked Miss Bouvèé's first film acting role, transitioning from cabaret to leading a genre-bending cinematic narrative.

 Release

 Big Easy Queens had its world premiere at the Popcorn Frights Film Festival on August 11, 2023, where it won the Audience Award for Best Feature Film.

-It subsequently screened at various genre and LGBTQ+ festivals, such as a special event screening on April 25, 2025, at Kauaʻi Community College’s Prism Club, described as “80 minutes of pure queer horror”.
+It subsequently screened at various genre and LGBTQ+ festivals, such as a special event screening on April 25, 2025, at Kauaʻi Community College's Prism Club, described as “80 minutes of pure queer horror”.

 On June 3, 2025, Suzie Toot posted on X, announcing the internet release of Big Easy Queens, revealing that it would be available on Hulu to stream.
-The movie has since received alot of praise from fans (mostly of Suzie's).
+The movie has since received a lot of praise from fans (mostly of Suzie's).